joanpaak/General_Recognition_Theory_Bayes/README.md

-#Bayesian inference in General Recognition Theory: application to 2x2 categorization experiment
+# Bayesian inference in General Recognition Theory: application to the 2x2 categorization experiment

 For an introduction to General  Recognition Theory,  the following sources can be recommended: